 - Refined sugar: Sugar can also cause bursts of energy followed by quick crashes.
 People may crave sweets when depressed, and the dopamine release can make it challenging to prevent overeating.

-- Artificial sweeteners: Some research shows a potential relationship between artificial sweeteners and depression.8 It may be best to consider avoiding or reducing these ingredients to see if it has a noticeable effect.
+- Artificial sweeteners: Some research shows a potential relationship between artificial sweeteners and depression.13 It may be best to consider avoiding or reducing these ingredients to see if it has a noticeable effect.

 Lifestyle Changes That Can Help Depression

 Positive lifestyle changes can certainly improve depression symptoms.
 Many people find that having a healthy support system, practicing self-care, engaging in meaningful hobbies, and managing their depressive triggers help strengthen their mental health.
 It’s also equally important to practice self-compassion and self-kindness during difficult moments.
-Try to treat yourself as you would treat a good friend.
+Try to treat yourself as you would treat a good friend when developing coping skills for depression.

 In addition, focusing on your physical health can also improve your mood.
-For example, exercising regularly, adhering to a consistent sleep schedule, taking medication as prescribed, and eating certain nutritious foods can help depression.
+For example, adhering to a consistent sleep schedule, taking medication as prescribed, eating certain nutritious foods, and exercising can help depression.
 If you feel overwhelmed with how to start, remember that beginning with small steps can make a big difference.

 When to Seek Professional Support for Depression